The Bankrate promise

 Just like a bachelor’s degree, an MBA is a requirement for many jobs and levels of employment.
 While many programs are now online, reducing the networking benefit of attending an MBA program, having an MBA listed on your resume can still get your foot in the door.

-If you’re not interested in an MBA for traditional corporate employment, an MBA may not be worth it for you in 2022.
+If you’re not interested in an MBA for traditional corporate employment, an MBA may not be worth it for you.
 Free and paid online courses are so common now that you can learn marketing, business management, finance, technology, project management and more for a fraction of the cost of an MBA program.